 By Nathanaël Dos Reis / Translation : David Tétard (Dawn of Chivalry)

-begining of the 13th century?
+the 12th century?
 What material were they made of?
 What material also to cover the face of the shield?
 Should the shield be painted?
-We thus started to do some research and
+We thus started to do some research and to study the

-to study the historical sources available.
+historical sources available.
 The question of the positioning of the straps was not then at the forefront of our considerations.
-As a consequence, based on information from forums
+As a consequence, based on information from forums and our own

-and our own pre-conceived ideas primarily coming from popular culture, we built our straps like many others do in the reenactment circles, that is to say a strap for the forearm (i.e. a strap
+pre-conceived ideas primarily coming from popular culture, we built our straps like many others do in the reenactment circles, that is to say a strap for the forearm (i.e. a strap that holds the

-that holds the bearer's forearm) and a starp for the hand.
-We also added a guige, a strap that runs around the neck and that is represented on numerous illustrations of combatnats for our period
+bearer's forearm) and a starp for the hand.
+We also added a guige, a strap that runs around the neck and that is represented on numerous illustrations of combatnats for our period (late 12th

 Surprisingly, the absence of forearm strap does not diminish the stability of the shield being held.
 It is in fact perfectly held by the guige